liquidg3/liquidfire-sockets/README.md

 }

 ```
-Since the socket.io adapter is currently 0.9.x, you'll need to use the [docs here](https://github.com/Automattic/socket.io/tree/0.9.17).

 ## Using Socket Browser Side
 You can connect to your socket server from the browser from any javascript file.